Meight/Project-Euler/README.md

 ## Performances

-All performances are automatically gathered and compared in a beautiful [Graph](report/graph.pdf).
+All performances are automatically gathered and compared in a beautiful [graph](report/graph.pdf).
+Please note that the time scale is logarithmic and microseconds.

 ## Work in progress